lrq3000/openarena_engine_serversidedemos/README.md

 * remove developer prints

 * ExcessivePlus: when replaying a demo, democlients are not spectatable anymore after a variable amount of time, and are set to Away state.
 This is because of xp_inactivitySpectator timer.
 This was fixed by setting an appropriate localhost remote addr for the demo clients.

+* when recording a demo and stopping it, the demo file is still left open and locked until the game/server is closed.